speedpro/kimai-mobile/README.md

 Installation
 ------------

-To install this mobile interface, just copy all the files of this directory into your kimai/ installation in a sub-directory called (for example) "mobile_new".
+To install this mobile interface:
+- copy all the files into a sub-directory of your Kimai installation (e.g. mobile/)
-Then point your browser to http://yourDomain/kimai/mobile_new/ and log in with your existing Kimai account.
+- point your browser to http://yourKimaiInstallation/mobile/
+- log in with your existing Kimai account

 Compatibility
 -------------